 What: This event could be held for both consignors and/or customers.
 Rather than bringing in items for consignment, encourage your consignors to add 3 new consignors to your data base.
 Hold a special after hours party and ask your consignors to each bring 3 friends who have thought about consignment, but have never tried it.
 Hold a mini seminar showing the type of items you accept, what condition you want them to be in and how you go about determining price.
 Make potential consignors feel very comfortable.
 Serve 3 different beverages and snacks.
 Make sure you have a convenient way for new consignors to give you their contact information.
 In return, offer them a starting balance of 33 Reward Points.

 The same event could be held for your customers too.
-Hold an Open House on the 3rd and have your customers each bring 3 friends to shop.
+Hold an Open House during the 3rd week and have your customers each bring 3 friends to shop.
 In exchange for their contact information, offer 33 Reward Points to new customers that evening.

 Receive tips, how-to guides, and moreYes Please!